 - A journal: Pack an old-fashioned pen-and-paper journal to document your thoughts and emotions during your digital detox journey.
 In case you needed a reminder: no taking notes on your phone!

 - Gear to support your activity of choice: Whether it’s a hammock to string up among the trees or a fishing pole for a few blissful hours on the dock, make sure you bring all the gear needed for a successful screen-free outing.

-- Snacks to keep you satiated: Delicious Bulletproof Collagen Protein Bars are easy to bring along for the journey, and they pair well with a refreshing Cold Brew Latte.
+- Snacks to keep you satiated: Delicious Bulletproof Collagen Protein Bars are easy to bring along for the journey.

 What NOT to bring on your digital detox retreat